Low Testosterone And The Men’s Health Crisis That Wasn’t

 Pharmaceutical companies and clinics spent years pushing testosterone therapy as a cure-all for aging men.
 That's all over now.
 Maybe.

 The pharmaceutical industry started pushing testosterone treatments in the early 2000s, ramping up to a flurry of misleading marketing a decade later as the massive potential market came into view.
-One commercial for 25 Again (formerly known as Body Shapes Medical) aired in 2012 featured a be-stethoscoped doctor in a lab coat warning that men stop producing testosterone at 35.
+One commercial for 25 Again (formerly known as Body Shapes Medical) that aired in 2012 featured a be-stethoscoped doctor in a lab coat warning that men stop producing testosterone at 35.
 The good news, the doctor added, was that he could identify optimum levels and help men replenish them with self-administered butt injections.
 This would have been very exciting if the TV doctor had been telling the truth.
 But he wasn’t.
-Men gradually start to lose testosterone at age 35, but that’s not a problem and it’s not low testosterone.
+Men gradually start to lose testosterone at age 35, but that’s not a problem, and it’s not low testosterone.
 The treatment and the problem had been consciously uncoupled by advertisers.

 Prior to the major marketing campaigns, testosterone therapy was a treatment for hypogonadism, a condition that occurs in only about 2.1% of men in which the testicles or pituitary glands fail to work because of cancer, congenital abnormalities, or the mumps.
 This didn’t stop pharmaceutical companies from pushing off-label uses, suggesting their new products could address a wide range of issues including low energy, decreased libido and sexual stamina, poor mood, and almost every other hazy symptom of male aging.
 The idea that andropause, the term for the male equivalent of menopause, could be cured had marketing legs even if that nomenclature lacked mass appeal.
 Low-T became a commonly treated medical disorder without becoming a common medical disorder because demand could be manufactured faster than lab workers could stuff pills and serums into hypermasculine packaging.